Salvaging Federated Learning by Local Adaptation: Related Work

 \section{Related Work}

-\textbf{\em Privacy and integrity of federated learning.} The original federated learning framework suffers from privacy and integrity problems.
-Participants' model updates leak their training data~\cite{melis2018inference}, and malicious participants can inject unwanted behaviors into the model~\cite{bagdasaryan2018backdoor, bhagoji2018analyzing}.
-Secure aggregation~\cite{bonawitz2017practical} prevents the global server from observing individual updates, but it also makes attacks on integrity impossible to detect and the final federated model may still leak training data.
+\textbf{\em Privacy and integrity of federated learning.} Participants' model updates leak their training data~\cite{melis2018inference}, and malicious participants can inject unwanted behaviors into the model~\cite{bagdasaryan2018backdoor, bhagoji2018analyzing}.
+Secure aggregation~\cite{bonawitz2017practical} prevents the global server from observing individual updates, but it also makes attacks on integrity impossible to detect and the final model may still leak training data.

-To limit the leakage of training data, federated learning has been combined with differential privacy~\cite{fedlearn_dp}.
-To limit the influence of individual participants on the federated model, several robust, ``Byzantine-tolerant'' aggregation schemes have been proposed~\cite{blanchard2017machine, mhamdi2018hidden, damaskinos2019aggregathor, rajput2019detox, chen2017distributed}.
-Alternative aggregation schemes~\cite{yurochkin2019bayesian, guha2019one, hsu2019measuring} for various flavors of federated learning provide neither privacy, nor robustness, and because our focus is on mitigating the damage from privacy and robustness mechanisms, we do not analyze them in this paper.
+Federated learning with differential privacy~\cite{fedlearn_dp} limits the leakage of training data.
+To limit the influence of individual participants, several robust, ``Byzantine-tolerant'' aggregation schemes have been proposed~\cite{blanchard2017machine, mhamdi2018hidden, damaskinos2019aggregathor, rajput2019detox, chen2017distributed}.
+Alternative aggregation schemes~\cite{yurochkin2019bayesian, guha2019one, hsu2019measuring} for various flavors of federated learning provide neither privacy, nor robustness.
+Peer-to-peer (not federated) learning with convex losses and without robustness is studied in~\cite{bellet18}.

-\paragraphbe{Personalization and accuracy for individual participants.} Federated learning is explicitly designed for non-iid participants, but most prior work measures global accuracy and not accuracy for individual participants.
-Differential privacy disproportionately reduces model accuracy for ``tail'' participants, e.g., underrepresented subgroups~\cite{bagdasaryan2019differential}.
+\paragraphbe{Accuracy for individual participants.} Federated learning is explicitly designed for non-iid participants, but most prior work does not measure their individual accuracy.
+Training of participant-specific models is studied in~\cite{smith17}, without privacy or robustness and at the cost of replacing the entire federated learning framework.
+Differential privacy disproportionately reduces model accuracy for underrepresented participants~\cite{bagdasaryan2019differential}.
 No previous work investigated the impact of robust aggregation on individual accuracy.

-There has been much work on personalizing ML models, mostly for speaker adaptation of acoustic models\textemdash see the survey in~\cite{yu2017recent}.
-Many techniques are not compatible with federated learning because they require an ensemble of models~\cite{tan2015cluster} or are speech-specific~\cite{miao2015speaker}, but~\cite{huang2015rapid} makes the connection between personalization and multi-task learning.
+Prior work on personalization of ML models focused on speaker adaptation of acoustic models (see~\cite{yu2017recent}).
+Many techniques are not compatible with federated learning because they require an ensemble of models~\cite{tan2015cluster} or are speech-specific~\cite{miao2015speaker}, but~\cite{huang2015rapid} connects personalization and multi-task learning.